obvious/writing-kotlin/Material.md

 - Create a data class `Dessert` that has your favorite pastries with the `amountOfCalories` being a nullable type
 - Create an instance and add a `setCalories` function that takes `amountOfCalories` as a parameter and use a safe call to have an integer value or a -1.

+### Collection operations

+Common operations typically done on collections (`List`):

+1. Iteration: Do something on every item
+2. Transformation: Convert each item into some other item
+3. Filtering: Select some items out of the list
+4. Grouping: Group information based on some criteria

+[//]: # (Code sample - collections)

 ### Sealed classes
 Reference: [Sealed classes](https://kotlinlang.org/docs/sealed-classes.html)